 Author and expert Michele Borba, Ed.D., has written numerous books on children, teens, and parenting.
 Her practical, research-based advice is the result of a career spent working with over one million parents and educators worldwide.
-In her new book, UnSelfie: Why Empathetic Kids Succeed in Our All-About-Me World, Dr. Michele Borba addresses narcissism and how parents can combat it by building empathy in their teens.
+In her new book, UnSelfie: Teaching Children Empathy in Their All-About-Me World, Dr. Michele Borba addresses narcissism and how parents can combat it by building empathy in their teens.

 Michele Borba, author of “UnSelfie”